 Temperature Rating: 0F, 15F, 30F, and a new 40F quilt.

 My Experience: I slept with the quilt attached by straps to my 4.5 R-value air pad and was warm at a low temperature of 39F, the lowest temperature during my testing period in an unusually warm fall.
 Sleeping with the quilt strapped like this uses the pad as insulation from the cold ground while the quilt surrounds me on top, insulating me from the cold air.
-Sleeping with a balaclava on cold nights is a must.
+Sleeping with a three-season pad and balaclava on cold nights is a must.
 The 15F rating is considered the temperature for sleeping comfortably, and though 39F is the lowest temperature I slept at I expect that with 17 ounces of 800-fill down the quilt will be warm at 15F.

 Zipper vs. Closure Straps: A zipper on some quilts keeps them closed, and keeps cold air out.
 The StormLoft’s two closure straps do not fully close the quilt, which is OK on warm nights, but on cold nights I strap the quilt to my sleeping pad and pull the quilt over me.
-I can toss and turn on my sleeping pad while the quilt stays attaches to the air pad.
+I can toss and turn on my sleeping pad while the quilt stays attached to the air pad.

 Storing Gear: I’m used to stuffing clothes, my phone, and even my water filter inside a sleeping bag on cold nights.
 I’m happy that when the quilt is strapped to my air pad I can store gear and clothes on my pad and they stay under the quilt.